 When investing, doing less is more.
 Therefore, I recommend investing through low-cost ETFs.

 Investing well can produce very rewarding experiences you share with those you love.
-For me, it allowed me to buy my first home and now to grow the assets necessary to purchase my next one together with my wife to start our family.
+For me, it allowed me to buy my first home and now to grow the The value of things the company owns and amounts it is owed necessary to purchase my next one together with my wife to start our family.

 In general, developing your own disciplined investing approach based on rational, informed decision-making can lead to financial independence.